OpenParliamentTV/OpenParliamentTV-NEL/README.md

 ### 3. Mdbs

-Follow the README in db_dump/scripts/parties
+Follow the README in db_dump/scripts/mdbs

 ### 4. Factions

 Follow the README in db_dump/scripts/factions

+### 5. Other speakers

+Follow the README in db_dump/scripts/other-speakers

 #### Final json dumps will be saved to: